 This is the most powerful and largest steam iron on our list, and we would have expected it to be among the best.
 It is, but it doesn’t measure up to the Rowenta or Allure because its steam doesn’t pack quite the same punch and its primarily plastic construction is more likely to break down over time.
-(We shouldn’t have to mention that any sub-$50 iron isn’t going to be a lifetime investment, of course, but you might get less use out of the Shark than those other models.)
+(We shouldn’t have to mention that any reasonably priced iron isn’t going to be a lifetime investment, of course, but you might get less use out of the Shark than those other models.)

-The 1800 watts of power are well above average for this range of irons, and the 176 holes in the soleplate are more than enough to get the job done.
+The 1800 watts of power is well above average for this range of irons, and the 176 holes in the soleplate are more than enough to get the job done.
 But you’ll find the Shark only has four fabric/temperature settings (cotton/linen, silk/wool, polyester and acrylic/nylon), the maximum temperature the iron can hit (150°) is lower than that of any competitors, and the steam can only be set to high, low or off, which is likely why its performance wasn’t up to the level of our two higher-ranked steam irons once we got past cotton and wool items.
 There are the standard burst and spray buttons.

 When you add in multi-position auto-shutoff, self-clean and anti-calcium features, a long ten-inch power cord and a tapered soleplate, you’d expect this to be the best value-priced steam iron on the market.
-For the retail price however, it only comes in at #3.
+For the retail price, however, it only comes in at #3.